(Pocket-lint) - If you're going to spend time in the great outdoors at night, it's essential you own a top headlamp.

 However, while headlamps only offer simple, single-use functionality, it's important to find one that fits your needs.
-Comfort, durability and light output are just a few factors to consider when buying a headlamp, but, luckily, they're all relatively affordable.
+Light output, durability and comfort are just a few of the factors to consider when buying a headlamp, and luckily, they're all relatively affordable.

 Below, we've detailed some of the best head torches to help you decide.

 Best headlamp flashlights you can buy